-We Brought Knives is the newest album from Brooklyn group Metermaids, dropping December 2 on Strange Famous Records.
+We Brought Knives is the final album from Brooklyn group Metermaids.
 The record is the culmination of a trio of lifetimes of hip hop experience colliding with nearly a decade of time served as underground rap’s illest-equipped would-be gunslingers.

 Metermaids have always found a way to blend humor with the confessional, narrative with the personal, and the human with the electronic.
 Years of trial-and-error mixed with swipes of modest success have refined this formula, and the result is “We Brought Knives”, the group’s most streamlined effort to date.
 “We may have been spending those years bringing knives to gunfights,” reflects rapper Swell, referring to their string of previous near-misses.
 “But rest assured that, at this point, those knives are mad sharp, son.”